Security

 Core processes run as systemd services with automatic restart on failure.
 You shouldn't need to touch these directly, but if you SSH in:

-# Check status sudo systemctl status openclaw-gateway sudo systemctl status chrome-headed sudo systemctl status nginx # Restart the gateway sudo systemctl restart openclaw-gateway
+# Check status sudo systemctl status openclaw-gateway sudo systemctl status nginx # Restart the gateway sudo systemctl restart openclaw-gateway

 Disabled Ubuntu services

-To maximise available RAM on t3.micro (914 MB), the following default Ubuntu services are disabled at provisioning time.
+To maximise available RAM, the following default Ubuntu services are disabled at provisioning time.
 None are required on a headless AI agent server:

 | Service | Why disabled | RAM saved |